 Fulfilling longstanding principles to review and assess existing regulations, the Agenda includes new deregulatory actions, as well as the withdrawal and reconsideration of other regulatory actions.
 Agencies are committed to careful assessment of the costs and benefits of each regulatory and deregulatory action and to ensuring that the benefits of regulations substantially justify the costs.
 The Agenda recognizes that reform will take time and require rigorous analysis, public input, and careful consideration of legal requirements.
 To this end, the Agenda provides greater information and transparency about regulatory actions proposed by agencies.

 The Agenda represents ongoing progress toward the goals of more effective and less burdensome regulation.
-This Spring Agenda update reflects the following broad regulatory reform priorities:
+This Fall Agenda reflects the following broad regulatory reform priorities:

 (Only agencies with information relevant to this report appear in the list.)